degencap777/esxAioMenu/README.md

 FXServer ESX All-In-One Action Menu

 NOTICE:
 `There will no longer be support for this script.
-OnlySerenity and I have both stepped away from FiveM and ESX, so consider this project discontinued.`
+OnlySerenity and I have both stepped away from FiveM and ESX, so consider this project discontinued.
+Hawaii_Beach from the ESX Discord has been given my permission to work on this script.`

 [REQUIREMENTS]